Meet The Team

 I began running again in 2016 with Lowestoft Ogogo with a friend to help improve our fitness.
 When Ogogo finished I was encouraged by another running friend to join LRR, as they had done, with the aim of completing our first half marathon together.
 So I joined in 2017 and we completed the Lowestoft Half Marathon in the October.
 Moving forward to 2018 I decided that I would like to become a coach, so that I could help and support others within the club as I had been from when I joined.

-David Graham - Committee & Coach
+David Graham - Committee & Coach (CiRF)

 I started running for the first time since school days in 2017, when I took part in a c25k program hosted by the Lowestoft Road Runners.
 My running took off, I went from being unable to run 100 metres to running a 5K, building from that to my greatest running achievement Race to the Stones 100k Ultra that I completed in 2022.
 I became a coach in 2018 as I enjoyed helping others begin their running journeys and I hope to be a running coach for many more years to come.